Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: as an Integral Probability Metric

-We show that for $d \geq 1$, $\dKS$ is indeed a metric over a probability measures defined on $\mathcal{B}(\R^d)$, the Borel sets on $\mathbb{R}^{d}$; formally stated below in Theorem \ref{thm:dKS-metric}.
+For $d \geq 1$, $\dKS$ is indeed a metric over the probability measures defined on $\mathcal{B}(\R^d)$, the Borel sets on $\mathbb{R}^{d}$; while this is well-known in probability theory, it is important and thus is formally stated below in Theorem \ref{thm:dKS-metric}.
 Proving this for distributions $\mu, \nu$ as discrete sets $P,Q$ (with uniform weight) has a relatively short and simple proof, by showing if $\dKS(P,Q) = 0$ then $P=Q$.
-This holds by contrapositive: if $P \neq Q$, then let $z$ be a lexigraphically minimal point where they are different; then $|P \cap R_z| \neq |Q \cap R_z|$ and so $\dKS(P,Q) \neq 0$.
-The proof for probability measures $\mu,\nu$ defined on Borel sets is more technical, and deferred to Appendix \ref{app:metric}.
+This holds by contrapositive: if $P \neq Q$, then let $z$ be a lexicographically minimal point where they are different; then $|P \cap R_z| \neq |Q \cap R_z|$ and so $\dKS(P,Q) \neq 0$.
+The proof for the probability measures $\mu,\nu$ defined on Borel sets is slightly more technical, and although it is known in probability theory, for completeness' sake it is included in Appendix \ref{app:metric}.

 \begin{theorem} On the collection of probability measures defined on $(\R^d,\mathcal{B}(\R^d))$, $\dgen_{\RR_d} = \dKS$ is a metric. \end{theorem}